Third Crusade: Mustering an army

 At the Strasbourg assembly in December 1187, Bishop Godfrey of Würzburg urged Frederick to sail his army to the Holy Land rather than proceed overland.
 Frederick declined and Pope Clement III even ordered Godfrey not to discuss it further.
 Ultimately, many Germans ignored the rendezvous at Regensburg and went to the Kingdom of Sicily, hoping to sail to the Holy Land on their own.
 Frederick wrote to King William II of Sicily asking him to bar such sailings.
 The emperor and the pope may have feared that Saladin would soon seize all the crusader ports.

 Frederick was the first of the three kings to set out for the Holy Land.
 On 15 April 1189 in Haguenau, Frederick formally and symbolically accepted the staff and scrip of a pilgrim.
 He arrived in Regensburg for the muster between 7 and 11 May.
 The army had begun to gather on 1 May.
 Frederick was disappointed by the small force awaiting him, but he was dissuaded from calling off the enterprise when he learned that an international force had already advanced to the Hungarian border and was waiting for the imperial army.

-Frederick set out on 11 May 1189 with an army of 12,000–20,000 men, including 2,000–4,000 knights.
+Frederick set out on 11 May 1189 with an army of 12,000–26,000 men, including 2,000–4,000 knights.
 Contemporary chroniclers gave a range of estimates for Frederick's army, from 10,000 to 600,000 men, including 4,000–20,000 knights.
 After leaving Germany, Frederick's army was increased by the addition of a contingent of 2,000 men led by the Hungarian prince Géza, the younger brother of the King Béla III of Hungary, and Bishop Ugrin Csák.
-Two contingents from the Empire, a Burgundian and a Lorrainer, also joined the army during its transit of Byzantium.
+Two contingents from the Empire, from Burgundy and Lorraine, also joined the army during its transit of Byzantium.
 The army that Frederick led into Muslim territory was probably larger than the one with which he had left Germany.